ornlabs/AlexaSWSkill/README.md

 6. The Empire Strikes Back
 7. The Force Awakens

+* Note that for some items there are either dashes or numbers inside the name and NLP can't format those into query-able strings and so those have been handled with reprompts.
-If request takes too long, crash.
+* If request takes too long, crash.
-Random crashes sometimes.
+* Random crashes sometimes.
-If you interact with it for a long time, you get a exceeded_max_reprompts error.
+* If you interact with it for a long time, you get a exceeded_max_reprompts error.
-If left too long, she times out.
+* If left too long, she times out.